hortonhearsadan/aoc-rs/README.md

 # aoc-rs

-Advetn of Code challenges in rust
+Advent of Code challenges in rust